MrThygesen16/COMP3100Stage2/README.md

     chmod u+rwx runTest.sh

+The script is working properly if you see the following output:

+     Testing for: Cost Optimisation (co)

+     Running config20-long-low.xml
+     Running config20-med-med.xml
+     ...
+     ...

 ### Section 1: Demo Instructions:

+(This was written before the easy script was made...
+This is essentially the same process)

 1. Make sure you are in Ubuntu and have a terminal open